Andrés Molteni

 Andrés Molteni (/es/, /it/; born 15 March 1988) is an Argentine professional tennis player who specializes in doubles.
 He reached his highest ATP doubles ranking of No. 7 on 21 August 2023 and his highest ATP singles ranking of No. 181 in May 2011.
 He has won 16 doubles ATP titles.
-He participated in the inaugural 2020 ATP Cup and the 2022 edition as part of team Argentina.
+He participated in the inaugural 2020 ATP Cup and the 2022 edition as part of Team Argentina.

 Career

 2011: Maiden singles Challenger

 He claimed his first Challenger singles title by winning the 2011 Challenger ATP de Salinas Diario Expreso in Salinas, Ecuador where he won against his compatriot Horacio Zeballos 7–5, 7–6^{(4)}.

 2021–2022: New partnership with S. González, five more titles, Top 35

 In 2021, Molteni won his seventh and eighth ATP 250 doubles titles at the 2021 Astana Open and the 2021 Stockholm Open partnering Santiago González.

 In 2022, he won two more clay titles with Santiago González at the 2022 Córdoba Open and 2022 Argentina Open.

-He reached a career-high of No. 31 on 21 March 2022 following the Indian Wells Masters where he lost with Diego Schwartzman in the second round to second seeded pair of Rajeev Ram and Joe Salisbury.
+He reached a career-high of No. 31 on 21 March 2022 following the Indian Wells Masters where he lost with Diego Schwartzman in the second round to the second-seeded pair of Rajeev Ram and Joe Salisbury.